Applied Ecology Lab

 Undergraduate

 Callie is a sophomore majoring in Aquatic & Fishery Sciences and planning to minor in Quantitative Science.
 She is exploring the fisheries field and has an interest in freshwater ecology and conservation.
-With a grant from Conservation, Research and Education Opportunities International, Callie is working with Markus and collaborators at WDFW to understand spatial and temporal patterns of marine debris in Puget Sound.
+With a grant from Conservation, Research and Education Opportunities International, Callie is working alongside PhD student Markus Min and collaborators at the Washington Department of Fish and Wildlife (WDFW) to better understand spatial and temporal patterns of marine debris in Puget Sound.
 Callie volunteered at the Issaquah Salmon Hatchery in the fall of 2023 to help with coho and Chinook spawning, and has been interested in getting more hands-on experience ever since.
-When she is not studying, Callie enjoys playing roller derby, sewing, drawing, playing video games, and spending time with her roommates.
+Callie spent four weeks in SW Alaska during the summer of 2024 with the UW Alaska Salmon Program studying sockeye salmon and the freshwater ecosystems that support them.
+Callie enjoys playing roller derby, sewing, drawing, playing video games, and spending time with her roommates.

 FORMER LAB MEMBERS